aws-samples/client-event-sample/README.md

-# Client event capture using EventBridge
+# Client event capture using EventBridge and API Gateway

 ## Overview